 LP people volunteer as individuals and teams across the company.
 Just a few recent volunteer highlights:

-- From 2008 through 2014, LP worked with Rebuilding Together to help 20 families making needed repairs and energy efficiency upgrades so that families in need can safely stay in their homes, contributing more than 1,700 hours of work.
+- Since 2008, LP has partnered with Rebuilding Together, a leading national non-profit in safe and healthy housing, to assist 25 families in need improve their homes by making needed repairs and energy efficiency upgrades so that families can safely stay in their homes, contributing more than 1,900 hours of work.

-- LP’s Engineering Department mentors students involved in the Academies of Nashville: The Academy of Engineering and the Academy of Alternative Energy, Logistics and Sustainability.
-Students participate in job shadowing, projects and events with LP employees.
+- LP’s Corporate Engineering Department mentors high school students involved in the Academies of Nashville: The Academy of Engineering and the Academy of Alternative Energy, Logistics and Sustainability.
+Students participate in job shadowing, hands-on projects and events with LP employees.

-- A volunteer crew from LP Portland worked to pack 437 backpacks—three cars worth—for Schoolhouse Supplies, a local nonprofit that gives school supplies to area public schools.
+- A volunteer crew from LP Portland works annually to fill hundreds of backpacks with school supplies for Schoolhouse Supplies, a local nonprofit that gives school supplies to area public schools.

 - LP employees are members of volunteer fire departments, search and rescue teams, and community development boards in the many communities where we operate.